The War Prayer (Babylon 5): Cast

 The Home Guard leader Malcolm Biggs was played by Australian-American actor Tristan Rogers, best known for playing Robert Scorpio in General Hospital.
 Earlier, he played roles in a number of prominent Australian serials such as Number 96, Bellbird. and The Box.
 In 2019 he won a Daytime Emmy Award for his role as Doc in the series Studio City.

 Minbari poet Shaal Mayan was played by Nancy Lee Grahn, who also appears in General Hospital, playing Alexis Davis, winning a Daytime Emmy Award in 2012.
 Grahn also starred as Julia Wainwright Capwell on Santa Barbara, winning an Emmy Award in 1989.

 Vir's cousin Kiron Maray was played by Canadian actor Rodney Eastman, best known for playing Joey Crusel in the A Nightmare on Elm Street film series.
 He is also a musician with the Los Angeles band King Straggler with fellow actors John Hawkes and Brentley Gore.

 Kiron's girlfriend Aria Tensus was played by actress, mathematician and mathematics educator Danica McKellar.
 McKellar played Winnie Cooper in The Wonder Years, and Elsie Snuffin in The West Wing.
 She later wrote several mathematics books for children and secondary school students, some of which became New York Times bestsellers.

-American actor Michael Paul Chan played Roberts, the man picked by as a suspect in the attack on Shaal Mayan.
+American actor Michael Paul Chan played Roberts, a suspect in the attack on Shaal Mayan.
 Chan is known for playing the role of Lieutenant Michael Tao in The Closer and Major Crimes.
 He also played roles in The Goonies, Batman Forever, Batman & Robin and Falling Down.